paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

 In subsection (f), the words “considered to be” and “and not in lieu of” are omitted as surplus.

 #### References in Text
 The Civil Rights Act of 1964, referred to in subsecs. (d)(3) and (f), is Pub.
 L. 88–352, July 2, 1964, 78 Stat.
-241, as amended.
-Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
+241. Title VI of the Act is classified generally to subchapter V (§ 2000d et seq.) of chapter 21 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2000a of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2000a&num=0&edition=prelim) and Tables.

 #### Amendments
 2012—Subsec. (b).
 Pub.
 L. 112–141, § 20023(a)(1), substituted “religion” for “creed” and inserted “disability,” after “sex,”.